datavadoz/gcp-de/README.md

 - URL expires after defined period of time.
 - Max period for such URL is value is 7 days.
 - Using command: `gsutil signurl -d 10m <SA_key_json_path> gs://<bucket_name>/<fipath>`

+### Bucket Retention Policy
+- Minimum duration for which bucket will be protected from:
+    - Deletion
+    - Modification